Maps4HTML/web-map-doc/docs/extension/installation.md

 slug: /extension/installation
 ---

-The MapML Browser Extension is used to add additional accessibility features to Maps4HTML.
+The MapML browser extension is used to add additional features to chromium browsers.
 It can be installed from the Maps4HTML Github Repository:

 [https://github.com/Maps4HTML/mapml-extension](https://github.com/Maps4HTML/mapml-extension)